 If old traditions cause you pain, or, they are no longer possible, change them up rather than just stopping them altogether.
 When your children question this or seem upset by this, explain to them that you are going to create your own new traditions together and make them a part of it.
 Let them be a part of suggesting new ideas.
 You may get silly ideas from younger children but that’s ok!
 It’s part of making this fun and exciting for them and for you too!

 Go somewhere new

 Rather than vacationing at the same place you always go, try a new place.
 One client received a time-share as part of his settlement in the divorce agreement.
-Rather than using it to go to Disney on his next vacation (as they did every year), he worked with the company and worked out an arrangement to go to a new place each year.
-That made it exciting for the kids so that they had something to look forward to during their visit with him and the annual vacation that they normally spent with both parents at Disney.
+Instead of using it to go to Disney on his next vacation (as they did every year), he worked with the company and worked out an arrangement to go to a new place each year.
+Making it exciting for the kids gave them something to look forward to during their visit with him while working on new memories.